skippyr/becho/PLANNING.md

 The width flag would throw an error if the text can not fit inside that width with all the elements already calculated for the output.

-## Repeat

-The flag `--repeat` can be used to define how many times the output would be shown.
-By default its value is 1.

-## No End Line Break

-By default, `becho` will output with a line break in the end of the line, the flag `-n` or `--no-end-new-line` would remove it.